A Guide to Electronic Bill Payment3 min read

 Considering the advantages of such payments and in order to provide you with some useful tips, first we should figure out what an online bill pay is.
 In simple terms, it is a service which allows you to set up an online account and manage your bills.
 It could be anything – from your regular car loan payments to power bills.
 There are three ways to do this online: eBanking, via the biller’s site, or with third-party service.
-The first of the options is usually perceived to be the safest, as according to American Express Spending & Saving Tracker research, 57% of Americans keep their savings in banks and associate this with safety (you can check out the research here).
+The first of the options is usually perceived to be the safest, as according to American Express Spending & Saving Tracker research, 57% of Americans keep their savings in banks and associate this with safety.

 Also, you may see an EBPP acronym while making payments online.
 It stands for Electronic Bill Payment and Presentment and is a process of creation and delivery of your bills.
 This consists of two stages: 1) reviewing your bills and 2) transferring money.
 Definitely no rocket science, which is one of the reasons for the popularity of the system.

 Benefits and risks of electronic bill payments